IriW/azure-devops-self-hosted-agent/README.md

 Before you start, create a new Azure DevOps Personal Access Token:

 - Scope: `Agent Pools (read, manage)`.
-Make sure all the other boxes are cleared.
+Make sure all the other boxes are cleared. -> my default case here.
 - If it's deployment group agent, define scope: `Deployment group (read, manage)`.
 Make sure all the other boxes are cleared.
 - If you want to add your agent to some other Agent Pool then default - make sure to provide correct name.

 ## Vagrantfile
 - Creates Ubuntu20.04LTS VM locally.
-- ~~ Uses specified SSH key pair for ansible.~~ Uses key created by Vagrant.
-To use yours - uncomment corresponding line in Vagrantfile.
+- Uses key created by Vagrant.
 - Creates VM with dynamically assigned IP (my network doesn't have static IP assigned, so this is a workaround).
 Due to that fact, Vagrant needs to publish the VM hostname on the network, which by next VM runs resolves the hostname `azdevops-ubuntu20-agent.local` to the correct IP by Avahi daemon, whatever the IP is.
 - Uses ansible to provision & configure Azure DevOps self-hosted agent.